gyanendraparmaar/Cyber-Labs-Get-Started-changes/machine-learning.md

 * Learn Python here: [Lectures by Sentdex](https://pythonprogramming.net/)

-To implement the machine learning algorithms in Python, learn to use the following python modules:

-* Numpy and Pandas: Used for advanced matrix manipulation and linear algebra.
-[Course](https://www.udacity.com/course/intro-to-data-analysis--ud170)
-* Matplotlib: Used for visualization, plotting and drawing stuff.
-[Introductory course](https://www.datacamp.com/community/tutorials/matplotlib-tutorial-python) \| [Reference](https://www.labri.fr/perso/nrougier/teaching/matplotlib/)

 ## Common ML Algorithms

 Having learned python, learn and implement various ML algorithms from scratch in Python to get used to the modules mentioned above.
 Given below are brief overviews of most common ML algorithms.